-Social protection is a human right.
+Social security is a human right.
 Everyone has the right to an existence worthy of human dignity supplemented by a means of social protection.
 Among Eastern European and Central Asian countries all the other countries apart from Georgia and Bosnia and Herzegovina have directly stated in their constitutional law that everyone has the right to social security.
-Social protection systems which are well-aligned with labour markets and employment policies can help address inequalities and promote more inclusive growth.
+Social protection systems which are well-aligned to labour markets and employment policies can help address inequalities and promote more inclusive growth.
 Comprehensive social inclusion policies can ensure that the principle of “leaving no-one behind” is put into practice.

 UNDP’s work on social protection and inclusion is reflected throughout the Agenda 2030 and has been adapted to new challenges faced by countries in the region.
 We

-- Support countries to implement nationally appropriate social protection systems and measures for all, leading to substantial coverage of the poor and the vulnerable, improve adequacy, coverage of social protection, and promote equity;
+- Support countries to implement nationally appropriate social protection systems, leading to full coverage of the poor and the vulnerable, improve adequacy, coverage of social protection, and promote equity;

-- Support empowerment and promotion of social, economic and political inclusion of all, including the adoption of fiscal wage and social protection policies to achieve greater equality;
+- Support empowerment and promotion of social, economic and political inclusion of all, including the adoption of minimum wage and social protection policies to achieve equity and protection;

 - Help countries develop effective, accountable and transparent institutions at all levels and to ensure responsive, inclusive, participatory and representative decision making.

-As part of the regional Issue Based Coalition on social protection, UNDP is working with other UN agencies to address gaps in social protection access and coverage in the region.
+- As part of the regional Issue Based Coalition on social protection, UNDP is working with other UN agencies to address gaps in social protection access and coverage in the region.